hapijs/hapi/docs/Reference.md

             - a validation function using the signature `function(value, options, next)` where:
                 - `value` - the object containing the payload object.
                 - `options` - the server validation options.
-                - `next(err)` - the callback function called when validation is completed.
+                - `next(err, value)` - the callback function called when validation is completed.

-        - `path` - validation rules for incoming request path parameters, after matching the path against the route and extracting any parameters then stored in `request.params`.
+        - `params` - validation rules for incoming request path parameters, after matching the path against the route and extracting any parameters then stored in `request.params`.
 Values allowed:
             - `true` - any path parameters allowed (no validation performed).
 This is the default.
             - `false` - no path variables allowed.